 Yes.
 If you achieve a score of 4 or 5 on an Advanced Placement exam, you may be granted academic credit and/or place out of certain lower level courses within a given department.
 Each department handles Advanced Placement in a different manner.
 All requests and applications for Advanced Placement should be made to the Registrar before September 1 of the year of entrance.
-If you are seeking more specific information, please refer to the Bulletin.
+If you are seeking more specific information on how credits are accepted by academic department, please refer to our transfer credit page.

 What is the application procedure for homeschooled applicants?